 CAN I USE PRECOOKED SHRIMP?

-I got this question asked a couple of time and the answer is “yes, but I don’t you will loose some of the flavor.”
+I got this question asked a couple of times and the answer is “yes, but I don’t you will lose some of the flavor.”
 Cooking shrimp yourself in seasoned water will infuse shrimp with flavor.
 If you get the pre-cooked plain shrimp that is meant for being served with cocktail sauce, the salad won’t have as much flavor.

-So of course, you can use pre-cooked shrimp but you will loose some of the flavor.
+So of course, you can use pre-cooked shrimp but you will lose some of the flavor.

 HOW TO MAKE SHRIMP SALAD

 Cook the shrimp in seasoned water until shrimp turns pink and opaque.
 Take it out immediately and let it cool to room temperature.

 Cut, pit, and peel avocado.
 Dice avocado meat and add it to the bowl along with diced celery, green onion, and dill weed.
 Squeeze in lime juice, add salt, and gently mix.

 Add mayo and mix until all evenly coated.
 Cool for about 30 minutes to an hour in the refrigerator and serve.